 District properties provide for a variety of research opportunities for the benefit of natural resource conservation and preservation efforts and advancements.
-These opportunities can range from wildlife surveys, soil sampling, or wetland studies.
-Overall, District properties provide an abundance of research opportunities due to the proper management of healthy ecosystems.
+The Preserve has been a frequent location for wetland studies, feral hog research, and plant and soil identification studies.
+Overall, District properties provide an abundance of research opportunities due to their proper management of healthy ecosystems.